Are Hydroponics Healthy Compared to Regular Crops?

 Is It Organic?

 Sustainable farming focuses on soil fertility, working to improve carbon levels and produce healthier plants.
 In terms of nutrient value, organic produce may not necessarily be better than conventionally grown food.
 However, there are other factors to consider.
 Scientists agree that organic produce may be healthier when considering pesticide residue, which can be particularly damaging to human health.
 While some growers disagree with labeling hydroponics organic, it is important to note that many hydroponic operations can be grown without pesticides.
 Many consumers are motivated to eat organic because it is more environmentally friendly than conventional agriculture, especially in the face of climate change.
 However, hydroponics may also be a climate-smart solution for feeding the planet.
-Overall, like soil-grown produce, differentiating between conventional growing methods and more sustainable approaches is vital to the health value of the product.
+Overall, differentiating between conventional growing methods and more sustainable approaches is vital.

 Is It Bioavailable?